Peripheral Hardware

 The module programmed the Raspberry Pi to execute a PowerShell script, constructing and activating a concealed communication channel through the wireless interface.
 This allowed it to bypass the air-gapped environment and exfiltrate highly sensitive data, facilitating a security breach.

 See every known and shadow asset.
-Prioritize and mitigate risks before they escalate into breaches or cyber attacks.
-Talk to an expert to understand how Sepio’s patented technology can help you take control of your asset risks, enhance network security, and prevent costly data breaches and intrusions.
+Prioritize and mitigate risks before they grow into cyber attacks.
+Talk to an expert to learn how Sepio’s patented technology helps control asset risks.
+Enhance network security and prevent costly data breaches and intrusions.

 Read the Manipulated Peripheral Device (pdf)